We gather together to...

 RELIGIOUS EXPLORATION (RE)

 All are welcome to join in Religious Exploration, regardless of religious belief or church membership.
 RE sessions cover discussions of various short articles of topics covering religion, spirituality, or social justice.
 All RE sessions are on the second and fourth Sundays.
 Come to the church at 4 pm to join us for stimulating conversation and new learning experiences.
-The group will contribute input to the articles to be discussed and be encouraged to bring additional sources of information on the topic.
-Articles in UU World and Touchstones would have high priority.
 Articles, whenever possible, will be distributed prior to the session via email or discussion.
 Or check the "News & Events" page for current information.

 CHILDREN'S RELIGIOUS EXPLORATION (CRE)

 For more information go to the "Children & Youth" page.

 After several years of hard work, PUUF has been officially recognized by the UUA as a Welcoming Congregation since 2011.
 PUUF membership is open to Lesbian, Gay, Bisexual, Transgendered and Questioning (LGBTQ) people, and to anyone else, regardless of religious background or ethnicity.
 See the "About Us" page for more details.